matryer/version/README.md

   * `path` - Path to set the version for.
 Use `./` for current directory.
   * `option`
-    * none  Read the version
+    * No option will just read and return the current value
     * `+` Increase the build number (1.0.0 -> 1.0.1)
     * `++` Increase the minor number (1.0.0 -> 1.1.0)
     * `+++` Increase the major number (1.0.0 -> 2.0.0)

+### How it works

+Version simply creates a `.version` text file in the directory containing the current version number.

+##